skamalad/shikhsha_final/README.md

-*   Click Create Service Account, enter a name and description, then click Create and Done.
-Other options are not required.
+*   Click Create Service Account, enter a name and description, then click Create.
+*   Click continue to skip past the optional grant this service account access to project.
+*   Under Grant users access to this service account, enter the email address of the account you created to act on behalf of the Shikhsha application and click done.
 *   Click the three dots listed under the Action menu next to the newly created service account, then choose Manage keys.
 *   From the Add Key dropdown click Create new key.
 *   Choose JSON and click create.
 *   The JSON key is downloaded to your local machine.
 This will be used in a later step.
-*   Click Close.
+*   Click Close and then the back arrow to return to the list of service accounts.
 *   _Make a note of the service account name (e.g serviceaccountname@appspot.gserviceaccount.com) - you’ll need this in a later step._